Compressing Language Models for Specialized Domains

-Figure \ref{fig:quantization-results} (Appendix \ref{app:4-bit-quant}) shows the performance of cross-calibration in quantization.
-This uncovers the extent to which cross-calibration benefits each method independently in the joint sparsification and quantization experiments (\S\ref{sec:results_joint_compression}).
-We find that cross-calibration performs better than vanilla GPTQ-M for in-domain performance across the board (4 out of 5 in the legal domain and 5 out of 5 models in the biomedical domain).
-General performance remains also unaffected, with cross-calibration performing equally or better than GPTQ-M across all models.
-This suggests that the benefits to in-domain performance are transferable across Hessian-based compression methods.
+We further examine the performance and transferability of our approach under the setting of quantization.
+Figure~\ref{fig:quantization-results} presents the benchmark accuracy when applying 4-bit quantization with GPTQ-M and \ours{}, relative to the original model.
+This uncovers the extent to which \ours{} benefits each method independently in the joint sparsification and quantization experiments (\S\ref{sec:results_joint_compression}).
+We observe that general performance is consistently preserved, with GPTQ-M + \ours{} performing comparably to GPTQ-M across all models.
+This suggests that \ours{} is transferable across settings in Hessian-based compression.